jflamy/owlcms4/docs/DigitalOcean.md

 - Add the domain you want to use.
 By default a wildcard will be added, so in the following example, "officials.owlcms.mywire.org" will work
   ![dynu_ddns](img/K3S/dynu_ddns.png)

+- You can also create two records, one for the application used by the officials, the other used for the results.

 ## Install Kubernetes

-Log in to the droplet using ssh as configured earlier.
+Log in to the host using `ssh` as configured earlier.

 1. We install `k3s` which is a lightweight implementation of Kubernetes that is conveniently packaged as a single executable.
 We disable one of the modules, which we will substitute in the next step.
+Move your mouse over the text a

 ```bash
 curl -sfL https://get.k3s.io | INSTALL_K3S_EXEC="server --disable traefik" sh
 ```

-2. We use the more common `nginx` to control what URL will go to what application.
+2. We add the `nginx` ingress module to control what URL will go to what application.

 ```
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v0.43.0/deploy/static/provider/baremetal/deploy.yaml
 ```

-3. We add the module that will automatically generate certificates for the names we select.
+3. We add the module that will automatically generate https certificates for the names we select.

 ```bash
 kubectl apply -f https://github.com/jetstack/cert-manager/releases/download/v1.1.0/cert-manager.yaml
 ```

+> Note that if you see warnings or are otherwise unsure, you can repeat steps 2 and 3 without harm.
+Sometimes (seldom) step 3 runs into delays and needs to be repeated.
+>
+> If you wish to start over, you can uninstall k3s using this command and then go back to step 1.
+>
+> ```
+> k3s-uninstall.sh
+> ```

 ## Owlcms Install

 #### Install owlcms

-1. First we select names.
+1. First we define our names.
 Type the following two lines, <u>but with the actual names you want</u>.
 The names must match what you picked as a wildcard address in your DNS.
 If your wildcard is *.heavy.mygym.com then your addresses must end with heavy.mygym.com

 ```
 export OFFICIALS=officials.owlcms.mywire.org